-Cannabis product labeling shall not contain any of the following:
+The Cannabis product labeling shall not contain any of the following:

+(a) Claims that the cannabis product was produced from cannabis grown in a California county unless all of cannabis was grown in that county.

+(b) The name of a California county, including any similar name that is likely to mislead consumers as to the origin of the product, unless all one hundred percent of the cannabis used contained in the product was grown in that county.

+(cb) Content that is, or is designed to be, attractive to individuals under the age of 21, including but not limited to:

+(1) Cartoons;

-- (a) The name of a California county, including any similar name that is likely to mislead consumers as to the origin of the product, unless 100% of the cannabis used in the product was grown in that county. - (b) Content that is, or is designed to be, attractive to individuals under the age of 21, including but not limited to: - (1) Cartoons; - (2) Any likeness to images, characters, or phrases that are popularly used to advertise to children: - (3) Any imitation of candy packaging or labeling; or - (4) The terms "candy" or "candies" or variants in spelling such as "kandy" or "kandeez." - (c) Any information that is false or misleading. - (d) Any health-related statement that is untrue or misleading.
-Any health-related statement must be supported by the totality of publicly available scientific evidence (including evidence from well-designed studies conducted in a manner which is consistent with generally recognized scientific procedures and principles), and for which there is significant scientific agreement among experts qualified by scientific training and experience to evaluate such claims. - (e) If the product is an edible product, a picture of the product contained therein. - (f) For purposes of this section, false or misleading information includes any indication that the cannabis or cannabis product is organic, unless the National Organic Program (Section 6517 of the federal Organic Foods Production Act of 1990 (7 U.S.C.
+(2) Any likeness to images, characters, or phrases that are popularly used to advertise to children;

+(3) Any imitation of candy packaging or labeling; or

+(4) The terms "candy" or "candies-" or variants in spelling such as "kandy" or "kandeez."

+Page 120 of 139 Strikeout text is deleted Underline text is added (dc) Any information that is false or misleading.

+(ed) Any health-related statement that is untrue or misleading.
+Any health-related statement must be supported by the totality of publicly available scientific evidence (including evidence from well-designed studies conducted in a manner which is consistent with generally recognized scientific procedures and principles), and for which there is significant scientific agreement, among experts qualified by scientific training and experience to evaluate such claims.

+(e) If the product is an edible cannabis product, a picture of the product contained therein.

+(f) For purposes of this section, false or misleading information includes any indication that the cannabis or cannabis product is organic, unless the National Organic Program (Section 6517 of the federal Organic Foods Production Act of 1990 (7 U.S.C.
 Section 6501 et seq.)) authorizes organic designation and certification for cannabis and the cannabis or cannabis product meets the requirements for such designation and certification.
 This includes use of the word "organic" on the labeling or variants in spelling such as "organix."